SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 - Free market can generate wealth
 - Conclustion

-somehow indicate wasnts a free market
+somehow indicate wasnts a free market?

 #### Qoutes?

+- "Since the seventeenth century, economic policy was guided by mercantilist theory, which held that the wealth of a nation could best be enhanced by the accumulation of precious metals like silver and gold.